 - Log in to the Workspace ONE Access console.

-- In the Connectors page, click Join Domain in the appropriate connector row.
+- In the Legacy Connectors page, click Join Domain in the appropriate connector row.

 - On the Join Domain page, type the information for the Active Directory domain and click Join Domain.